Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 Additional Contracted EBITDA: $39 million

-Below are screenshots of my analysis of the transaction, please verify my numbers and recognize I use what I believed to be conservative estimates to maintain a good margin of safety:
+Below are screenshots of my analysis of the transaction, please verify my numbers and recognize I use what I believed to be conservative estimates to maintain a good margin of safety for unforeseen risk:

 Figure #1:

-Figure #1 breaks down the information provided in the Danaos press release.
-From the calculations in Section B, it appears the average current charter contract per ship is roughly $16,210 per/day.
-This means these contracts were likely entered into last year near the bottom of the market.
-Section C utilizes information from HARPEX which from our calculations put the present-day average for containerships of similar size around $78,500 per/day. $78,500 vs $16,210, yep you heard that right.
-Since we are currently at record high rates, Section D’s calculations are conservatively adjusted to calculate what these rates may be in 2023 (average timeframe when these ships will become available to be rechartered).
+Figure #1: This breaks out the information provided within the Danaos press release.
+From our calculations in Section B, it appears the average current charter contract per ship is roughly $16,210 per/day.
+This means these contracts were likely entered into last year near market bottom.
+Section C utilizes information from HARPEX which from our calculations puts the present-day average for containerships of similar size around $78,500 per/day. $78,500 vs $16,210, yep you read that right.
+Since currently near record high rates, Section D’s calculations are conservatively adjusted to calculate what estimated rates for 2023 (average timeframe when rechartering will take place).
 For instance, line 1 of Section D calculates future rates at one-third of current rates.
-I believe this is quite conservative and builds in a significant margin of safety.
+I believe this is quite conservative and builds in a significant margin of safety (66%).
 At this conservative rate the average ship will be rechartered at $26,167 per/day which for 6 ships equals roughly $157,000 per/day of revenue (Section E) and about $57,305,000 annual revenue.
 Utilizing the EBITDA % calculated in Section A of roughly 55%, this would equate to earnings of $31,517,750 per annum.

 Figure #2